 If you plan on majoring in multi / interdisciplinary studies, you won't be alone since the degree program is ranked #13 in the country in terms of popularity.
 This means you won't have too much trouble finding schools that offer the degree.

 In 2024, College Factual analyzed 7 schools in order to identify the top ones for its Best Multi / Interdisciplinary Studies Schools in Missouri ranking.
-Combined, these schools handed out 1,135 degrees in multi / interdisciplinary studies to qualified students.
+When you put them all together, these colleges and universities awarded 1,402 degrees in multi / interdisciplinary studies during the 2021-2022 academic year.

 Choosing a Great Multi / Interdisciplinary Studies School